alihamzapk/LiveLanguage/_datasets/multilingual-kinship-terms-and-lexical-gaps.md

 ---
 schema: default
-title: 'Multilingual Kinship Terms and Lexical Gaps '
+title: 'Multilingual Kinship Terms and Lexical Gaps'
-organization: ''
+organization: 'Unitn'
 notes: >-
   This dataset contains a formal concept hierarchy for the kinship domain (family relationships), as well as the corresponding lexicalisations and